jeymz052/portfolio/README.md

-# 🌐 Abdul Basit — Personal Portfolio
+# 🌐 James Harley Esteban — Personal Portfolio

 Welcome to my **developer portfolio** built with **Next.js 15**, **Tailwind CSS**, and modern web tools.
 This site showcases my journey, skills, and projects — all wrapped in a sleek, animated, and responsive UI.